 Email and phishing attacks are still how most cybercrimes take place.
 56% of 1,300 surveyed IT security experts agree that phishing prevention is their top priority.
-Data breach statistics suggest that, with 92% of malware delivered over email, it might be the time to consider some of the top email spam filtering services on the market.
+Data breach statistics suggest that, with 92% of malware delivered over email, it might be the time to consider some of the top email spam filtering companies on the market.

 Cyber threats are a growing concern in the digital world.
 Globally, we’re spending 141% more now on cybersecurity than we did in 2010.
 A couple of years from now, the amount that companies spend to keep their users’ data safe will climb to $133.7 billion, cyber security trends indicate.

 Cybersecurity is definitely one of today’s most lucrative industries.
 With the increase of global spending, the number of companies that operate in this field is poised to increase.
-You can take a look at the best cyber security consulting firms that have already made a name for themselves in this business.
+You can take a look at the best cyber security firms that have already made a name for themselves in this business.